National Commission for Protection of Child Rights: Functions and powers

-Ensuring the Right to Education for every child.

 Findings

-The above said recommendations were based on a survey involving 6,632 students.
+The above-said recommendations were based on a survey involving 6,632 students.
 All of them replied to have been harassed.
-75% of them informed of being beaten.
+75% of them were informed of being beaten.
 69% did get slaps on their face.
 0.4% were given electric shocks by the teachers.

 Main recommendations

 Seminars should be conducted for teachers to improve their teaching styles.
 The dignity of a student should be accepted by everyone.
-Drug addiction, copying, violence etc. should be curtailed.
-State Commissions of Protection of Child Rights should be established.
+Drug addiction, copying, violence, etc should be curtailed.
+State Commissions for the Protection of Child Rights should be established.